LP3 - Lund Protein Production Platform

 LP3 is one of several protein production facilities in Sweden that form the Protein Production Network Sweden (PPNS), each with its own specialties and focus.
 PPNS is an informal network formed in 2013 between protein production facilities at Swedish universities.
 The overall aim is to make competence and protein production methodologies available to the Swedish academic life science community and to make best use of our available resources.
-A link to the PPNS homepage and presentation, as well as contact details of the participating facilities can be found here.

 The DEuteration and MAcromolecular Xtallization (DEMAX) platform of the European Spallation Source ERIC (ESS) moved into Biology House A at Lund University and is co-localized with the LP3.
 DEMAX and LP3 are collaborating to coordinate their efforts to develop cost-effective production of deuterated biomaterials (lipids and proteins) for neutron-based methods such as protein crystallography, neutron reflectometry, and small angle neutron scattering.
-For more details of DEMAX click here.

 The LP3 labs are located on floor 1 in Biology building A, Sölvegatan 35, Lund.

 Lund Protein Production Platform